-EDUC 5100-Social and Cultural Awareness (3-0-3)
+EDUC 5100 - Social & Cultural Awareness

 An examination of multicultural and social concerns that influence the teaching and learning process.
 Study current issues and trends impacting American public schools as related to preparing pre-service teachers to teach diverse learners in a cross-cultural society.
 Technology will be used to perform word processing, Internet research, software reviews and electronic portfolio assignments.
-Prerequisite(s): Admission to M.A.T. program.
+Prerequisite: Admission to M.A.T. program.

-EDUC 5101-Exceptionalities/Cognitive Development (3-0-3)
+EDUC 5101 - Exceptionalities/Cognitive Dev

 A survey of basic characteristics and educational needs of learners with physical, emotional, intellectual disabilities.
 Additional study will concentrate on the cognitive and learning developmental aspects of teaching adolescents and young adults with a variety of abilities and disabilities.
 Course will focus on learning theories and models used in education.
 Technology will be used to conduct word processing, Internet research, software reviews and electronic portfolio assignments.

-Prerequisite(s): Admission to M.A.T. program.
+Pre- requisite: Admission to M.A.T. program.